lennymalard/english-french-translation/README.md

 - TrED3 is a BiLSTM Encoder-Decoder with Attention

-- TrED4 is a Transformer Encoder-Decoder (currently in development)
+- TrED4 is a Transformer Encoder-Decoder

 Evaluation results (TBA) :